lukso-network/LIPs/LSPs/LSP-20-CallVerification.md

 When calling the functions `lsp20VerifyCall(...)` and `lsp20VerifyCallResult(...)`, the LSP20 standard does not differentiate between:

 - if a revert occurred when calling one of these functions.
-- if these functions executed successfully but returned a non-magic value.
+- if these functions executed successfully but returned a non-success value.

 Both of these scenarios mean that the verification failed when calling the contract that implements the LSP20 interface.